scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 decorator might do something useful even without modifying the object, for example register the decorated class in a global registry.
-In the second case, virtually anything is possible: when a something different is substituted for the orignal function or class, the new object can be completely different.
-Nevertheless, such behaviour is not the purpose of decorators: they are intended to tweak the decorated object, not do something unpredicatable.
+In the second case, virtually anything is possible: when a something different is substituted for the original function or class, the new object can be completely different.
+Nevertheless, such behaviour is not the purpose of decorators: they are intended to tweak the decorated object, not do something unpredictable.
 Therefore, when a function is "decorated" by replacing it with a different function, the new function usually calls the original function, after doing some preparatory work.
 Likewise, when a class is "decorated" by replacing